nbonamy/witsy/desktop/README.md

 # Witsy

 Generative AI desktop application:
-- OpenAI, Ollama, Anthropic and MistralAI models supported
+- OpenAI, Ollama, Anthropic, MistralAI and Groq models supported
 - Chat completion and image generation with Vision models support
 - AI commands runnable on highlighted text in almost any application
 - Special prompts to specialize your bot on a specific topic